BlueBrain/Brayns/python/doc/source/examples_loader.rst

 Available color methods and method values for a given circuit (model) can be retreived using `get_color_methods` and `get_color_method_values`.

-Some alternatives exist with `color_circuit_by_id` and `color_circuit`
+Some alternatives exist with `color_circuit_by_id` and `color_circuit`.

 Switch between original color and simulation color
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a model has a simulation attached, its original color can be overriden by
 the simulation color.
-To avoid this `enable_simulation` can be used to enable/
+To avoid this `enable_simulation` can be used to enable /
 disable simulation colors for a given model.
-It allows to switch between the
-original color and the simulation one at the current frame.